|World Cup 1998|

 RW/LW: Franck Ribery

-He is one of the best French players of his generation.
+Ribery is one of the best French players of his generation.
+Individually, Ribéry is a three-time winner of the French Player of the Year award and has also won the German Footballer of the Year becoming the first player to hold both honours.
 He won the Champions' League in 2013 with Bayern Munich.
 He played in two World Cup Finals and helping France to a 2nd place in 2006.

 RW/LW: Robert Pires